dglazkov/polymath/README.md

 This format is effectively the library format but missing a version, embedding_model, and each chunk missing embedding and token_count.

-Then run `python3 -m import.main <FILENAME>`.
-It will create a new file with the same name but a `.pkl` extension in the `libraries/` directory.
+Then run `python3 -m import.main --importer library <FILENAME>`.
+It will create a new file with the same name but a `.json` extension in the `libraries/` directory.

+### `medium` : An import of a medium snapshot

+First, generate a snapshot of your medium account by going to `https://medium.com/me/settings/security` and choosing `Download your information`.
+This will generate a snapshot and email you a link when it's ready.

+When you have the snapshot, download it and unzip it.
+Then run:

+`python3 -m import.main --importer medium path/to/medium/root/`

+Drafts will be excluded by default.
+If you want to include them, add `--medium-include-drafts` to the command.

+### `substack` : An import of a substack snapshot

+`#TODO: document`

 ### Running the server